guidomodarelli/sortwind/README.md

 An object with language IDs as keys and their values determining the regex to search for Tailwind CSS classes.
 The default is located in [package.json](package.json) but this can be customized to suit your needs.

-There can be multiple capturing groups, that should only contain a string with Tailwind CSS classes (without any apostrophies etc.).
+There can be multiple capturing groups, that should only contain a string with Tailwind CSS classes (without any apostrophes etc.).
 If a new group, which doesn't contain the `class` string, is created, ensure that it is non-capturing by using `(?:)`.

 Example from `package.json`: